Collective intelligence: Controversies and Counter-Evidence for Collective Intelligence

+On 3 May 2022, the authors of "Quantifying collective intelligence in human groups", who include Riedl and Woolley from the original 2010 paper on Collective Intelligence, issued a correction to the article after mathematically impossible findings reported in the article were noted publicly by researcher Marcus Credé.
+Among the corrections is an admission that the average variance extracted (AVE)--that is to say, the evidence for collective intelligence—was only 19.6% from their Confirmatory Factor Analysis.
+Notable is that an AVE of at least 50% is generally required to demonstrate evidence for convergent validity of a single factor, with greater than 70% generally indicating good evidence for the factor.
+Therefore, the evidence for collective intelligence referred to as "robust" in Riedl et al. is in fact quite weak or nonexistent, as their primary evidence does not meet or near even the lowest thresholds of acceptable evidence for a latent factor.
+Curiously, despite this and several other factual inaccuracies found throughout the article, the paper has not been retracted, and these inaccuracies were apparently not originally detected by the author team, peer reviewers, or editors of the journal.

 Alternative mathematical techniques

 Computational collective intelligence

 In 2001, Tadeusz (Tad) Szuba from the AGH University in Poland proposed a formal model for the phenomenon of collective intelligence.
 It is assumed to be an unconscious, random, parallel, and distributed computational process, run in mathematical logic by the social structure.

 In this model, beings and information are modeled as abstract information molecules carrying expressions of mathematical logic.
 They are quasi-randomly displacing due to their interaction with their environments with their intended displacements.
 Their interaction in abstract computational space creates multi-thread inference process which we perceive as collective intelligence.
 Thus, a non-Turing model of computation is used.
 This theory allows simple formal definition of collective intelligence as the property of social structure and seems to be working well for a wide spectrum of beings, from bacterial colonies up to human social structures.
 Collective intelligence considered as a specific computational process is providing a straightforward explanation of several social phenomena.
 For this model of collective intelligence, the formal definition of IQS (IQ Social) was proposed and was defined as "the probability function over the time and domain of N-element inferences which are reflecting inference activity of the social structure".
 While IQS seems to be computationally hard, modeling of social structure in terms of a computational process as described above gives a chance for approximation.
 Prospective applications are optimization of companies through the maximization of their IQS, and the analysis of drug resistance against collective intelligence of bacterial colonies.